TobilobaOk/unsupervised-learning-k-means-clusters/README.md

 Used elbow method to find optimal number of cluster

 K-mean model with different clusters to achieve more relatively high accuracy.

+ **Use elbow method to find optimal number of clusters**

+So, our weak unsupervised classification model achieved a very weak classification accuracy of 1%. and we check the model accuracy with different numbers of clusters.

+**K-Means model with different clusters**
+Result: 4288 out of 7050 samples were correctly labeled.
+Accuracy score: 0.61
+We have achieved a relatively high accuracy of 61% with k=4.

+# Results and conclusion

+In this project, I have implemented the most popular unsupervised clustering technique called K-Means Clustering.

+I have applied the elbow method and found that k=1 (k is number of clusters) can be considered a good number of clusters to cluster this data.

+I have found that the model has a very high inertia of 899.1609.
+So, this is not a good model fit to the data.

+I have achieved a weak classification accuracy of 1% with k=1 by our unsupervised model.

+So, I have changed the value of k and find relatively higher classification accuracy of 61% with k=2.